Pronoms relatifs indéfinis

 - Are required

 There are five French indefinite relative pronouns: ce dont, ce que, ce qui, quoi, and quiconque.
-The first four are the main ones and have the same English equivalents.
+The first four are the most important and, confusingly, all have the same English equivalents.
 So which pronoun to use depends solely on the grammatical structure of the sentence.

 Here’s a summary of French indefinite relative pronouns with their functions and possible translations – click the links for detailed lessons.